 Higher education documents

-You can find more information on the Diploma Supplement (DS) on the Europass website, including examples of Diploma Supplements.
+You can find more information about the Diploma Supplement (DS) on the Europass website, including examples of diploma supplements.